Why Adalo Is the Smart Choice for Building a Custom CRM

 When designing contact profiles, organize key details, interaction timelines, and linked deals or tasks into clear sections.
 Add a "Link to" action to each list item so that clicking on a contact's name opens their full profile.
 To ensure the CRM aligns with your company's branding, use the Branding tab to set a consistent color scheme and font.

 For visualizing your sales pipeline, use the List component and filter deals by stage (e.g., Prospect, Qualified, Proposal, Closed).
-To enhance this view, install chart components from the Adalo Marketplace - like bar graphs or pie charts - to illustrate deal distribution.
+To enhance this view, install chart components from the Adalo Marketplace—like bar graphs or pie charts—to illustrate deal distribution.
+Adalo's canvas can display up to 400 screens at once if needed, giving you a comprehensive view of your entire app architecture as you build.
 Always preview your screens on both mobile and desktop devices to confirm they look and function as intended.

 Add User Login and Permissions